Le lien vers cette page a été envoyé avec succès aux destinataires.

 Calculation of pension amount

-When applying for a pension, your number of pension points earned during your career is multiplied by point service value.
+When applying for your pension, your number of pension points earned during your career is multiplied by the point service value.

 The service value of the Agirc-Arco point is set to €1.3498.